Center-for-Research-Libraries/crl-serials-validator/docs/INSTRUCTIONS.md

 ### Install additional requirements and create data folders

-Open a command line window in the PAPR validation folder.
+Open a command line window in the Validator folder.
 The easiest way to do this is to open the folder in Windows Explorer then type `cmd` in the address bar.

 Install needed additional Python libraries with this command: `pip install -r requirements.txt`.